cl4u2/ieswescan/README.md

 the beacons.

-In Linux based OSes (including OpenWRT/LEDE) this feature is not ready out of the box, but the scripts here included can help to scan, decode and generate these proprietary IEs.
+In Linux based OSes (including OpenWRT/LEDE) this feature is not ready out of the box, but the scripts here included can help to scan, decode and generate these proprietary (OUI 00:0c:42) IEs.

 These scripts are designed to work also with the busybox shell on OpenWRT/LEDE.